 Upright Labor Positions: How to manage labor with movement

-During the active labor stage, where the contractions are most frequent before the actual birth of the baby, sensations are often intense and can be particularly challenging.
-Changing position regularly is one of the main ways to make this stage as manageable as possible, not only easing pain but, as research has shown, helping to make the labor shorter and safer for mom and baby.
-The most important thing to remember, though, is that you should listen to your body and move as much or as little as you want and into any position that feels right for you at the time.
-Don’t exhaust yourself trying lots of positions just for the sake of it; only do what you feel you need or want to.
+During active labor, when contractions are most frequent, sensations are often intense and can be particularly challenging.
+Changing position regularly is one of the main ways to make this stage as manageable as possible.
+Movement not only eases pain but, as research has shown, it helps to make labor shorter.
+What is most important though, is that you listen to your body and move as as you want.
+This includes into any position that feels right for you at the time.
+Don’t exhaust yourself trying lots of positions; only do what you feel you need or want to.

 During pregnancy, especially in the late stages, walking regularly is a great way to remain healthy and active.
-Not only will it be good for your physical and mental health, but it can also help your baby get into a great position ready for when labor begins!
-Walking and remaining active can also really help you to cope in early labor and can make contractions less painful, as well as encouraging the baby to move into and through your pelvis.
-So, if you want to walk in labor or dance, or just stand up swaying your hips, at least you know it really is helping you both!
+This can benefit your physical and mental health and can help your baby get into a great position birth.
+Walking and remaining active can really help in early labor to make contractions less painful.
+It can also help by encouraging the baby to move into and through your pelvis.

 Climbing The Stairs

-Slow-paced stairs climbing is another excellent way to encourage contractions in early labor by moving your baby down onto your cervix, increasing dilation.
-A few steps up and down can move the joints in your pelvis while you are upright, helping the baby to be in the ideal position for an easier birth.
+Slow-paced stairs climbing can encourage contractions in early labor by moving your baby down onto your cervix, increasing dilation.
+A few steps up and down can move the joints in your pelvis, helping the baby to be in the ideal position for birth.
 A few steps up and down in early labor will help you cope without making you too tired.

-The sitting position is useful during the earlier parts of labor as it allows you to rest but keeps you upright.
-Again, this helps the baby be in a great position for birth and uses gravity to help move him or her down through your pelvis during contractions.
-You can use a birth ball or stool for this as it allows you to keep your hips moving even though you are sitting.
+The sitting position is useful during early labor as it allows you to rest but keeps you upright.
+Sitting upright can help baby move into a great position for birth using gravity move down through your pelvis.
+However remember to keep moving during contractions.

 Squatting is a great position for some people.
-However, you need to practice it beforehand or use support to lean over in labor as it is difficult to stay balanced if you are not a super fit yoga bod.
-The main advantage of squatting is that it can open the joints of the pelvis and gives the baby room to move more easily through the birth canal.
+You will need to practice this position before labor or use a support tool, like the CUB.
+It can be difficult to stay balanced in this position if you are not a super fit yoga bod.
+The main advantage of squatting is that it can open the joints of the pelvis.
+This can give the baby room to move more easily through the birth canal.
 Getting your birth partner’s assistance using stable support can make it less tiring and difficult than when done alone.

 Lying on The Side Position

 Even in the most active labor, there are times when rest is needed.
-Laying on your side can be effective by still allowing the back of your pelvis to move freely, helping the baby move through the pelvis.
-Being able to totally relax in between contractions is helpful for a long labor, for those with high blood pressure or those that have their mobility restricted for any reason.
-Flipping from one side to another encourages the baby to descend and rotate to an ideal position ready to be born.
+Laying on your side can be effective by still allowing the back of your pelvis to move freely.
+This can help the baby move through the pelvis.
+Changing sides regularly encourages the baby to descend and rotate to an ideal position ready to be born.

 Lunging Position (AKA Asymmetrical kneeling)